DarshanMalpure/Real-Estate-Price-Prediction/README.md

 # Real Estate Price Prediction – Data Science Regression Project

-This data science project series walks through a step-by-step process of how to build a **real estate price prediction website**.
+This data science project walks through a step-by-step process of how to build a **real estate price prediction website**.

 ## Project Overview